opfuchs/quartz/content/Philosophy/Notebooks/Notebooks/Phenomenology/Heidegger.md

 Hubert Dreyfus was hugely influential as a point of transmission for Heidegger to the Anglophone world (specifically, to the US).
 However, while his reading and those inspired by him are very interesting for bringing Heidegger-inspired themes into more mainstream Anglophone philosophy (e.g., philosophy of mind) they are very partial readings of Heidegger.
 Take them for what they are - their own thing - and they can be very interesting.

 * Dreyfus, Hubert.
-1994. *Being-in-the-World: A Commentary on Division I of Being and Time*
+1994. *Being-in-the-World: A Commentary on Division I of Being and Time*.
+MIT Press.

 # Actively not recommended - Secondary